Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 free(list); // 最后释放链表结构体本身

-}This "save first, delete later" traversal-and-free pattern is very important — it is one of the most fundamental operation patterns in linked list manipulation.
-When we delete individual nodes later, the same idea applies; the only difference is whether we are freeing a single node or all nodes.
+}This "save-then-delete" traversal pattern is crucial—it is one of the most fundamental patterns in linked list operations.
+We will use the exact same logic later when deleting individual nodes; the only difference is whether we are releasing a single node or the entire list.

-Step 3 — Insert a Node at the Head
+Step 3 — Inserting a Node at the Head

-The simplest and most efficient insertion operation for a linked list is head insertion — placing the new node at the very front of the list and making head point to it.
+The simplest and most efficient insertion operation for a linked list is head insertion—placing the new node at the very front and pointing head to it.
 This operation is always O(1) and requires no traversal.
-Using the train analogy, it's like hooking a new car in front of the train and then moving the head marker to the new car.
+Using a train analogy, this is like hooking a new car in front of the locomotive and then moving the "head" marker to the new car.

 /// @brief 在链表头部插入元素